 - If you don’t wish to stay overnight, you can book a day trip to Isabela Island which includes one of the tours listed below, from any tour agency in Puerto Ayora.

-Tips for Visiting Isabela Island/Isla Isabela
+Tips for Visiting Isabela Island & Puerto Villamil

 - Where to Eat on Isabela Island: There is one block in Puerto Villamil with several similiar restaurants all lined up next to each other.
 Our favorite of the bunch was El Encanto de Pepa.
 It has generous dinner specials like grilled fish, octopus, or fried shrimp with rice, fries and juice for $7.

 - Where to get coffee on Isabela Island: Honestly, there is no good coffee on Isabela Island.
 We tried so hard to find some, but we couldn’t – and our hotel was right across from a pricey coffee shop, too.
 We recommend buying cheap $1 coffee at a little juice shop near the main stretch of restaurants.
 It’s the cheapest we found: everyone else was charging double that for the exact same shitty instant brew.
 You could also get shitty instant coffee from the grocery store in Puerto Ayora and bring it with you.
+If you are a serious coffee snob we recommend preparing in advance and packing Alpine Start instant coffee to avoid any coffee anxiety.

 Activities & Tours from Isabela Island